From £67,1289

 8

-Company car drivers will bolt for the PHEV versions of the Cayenne, but everyone else should consider the Cayenne S.
+Company car drivers will bolt for the PHEV versions of the Cayenne, but private buyers should first consider the V8s in our view: the Cayenne S and GTS.

 Those who need some electrical capability can drop down to the Cayenne E-Hybrid or spend a little extra to get the more powerful S E-Hybrid, though both use a V6.

-The hybrids really are worth considering too.
-Our car’s touring economy of 28.8mpg is impressive and equals an all-out motorway range of nearly 600 miles on a tank.
+The hybrids are worth considering, too, however.
+The touring economy of our Cayenne S test car, at 28.8mpg, was decent and equals an all-out motorway range of nearly 600 miles on a 90-litre tank.
 But everywhere else, this is a thirsty beast.
 Reckon on 22mpg or so in mixed driving, and close to half that if the mood takes you.

 ‘EAER combined’ electric range on both E-Hybrid models is between 40 and 50 miles, putting both into the 8% benefit-in-kind tax bracket for fleet users (although it’d be an unusual fleet to offer the Turbo E-Hybrid).